 In a recent blog post on the university website, Lisa M. Moore describes how our common project came about and how the related disciplines that comprise an enterprise content strategy can work together to craft a coherent experience.

 I am very grateful to Lisa for bringing me into the program, and it’s been a pleasure working with her and Christopher Lee Ball, Head of User Experience at Digitas LBi to bring these courses together.

 We’ll be wrapping up our portion of the program next week in London, where students will meet with content teams at Facebook and the UK’s Government Digital Services, and test their prototypes at DLBi’s in-house user testing facilities.

-If you’re interested in earning a degree in Content Strategy, the program is now accepting applications for the 2017 program.
+If you’re interested in earning a degree in Content Strategy, the university is now accepting applications for the 2017 program.